-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 A series of rainstorms swept through Southern California in March, which helped remove pollutants from the air.
 But as the weather warmed up in late April and early May, the air quality worsened, even hitting the "very unhealthy" warning category from the EPA.

-"There was a lot of pressure on us to come up with the answer that everyone wanted to hear, which is that the COVID-19 measures have cleaned the air in Southern California," says Philip Fine, deputy executive officer at the South Coast Air Quality Management District, which regulates air quality in greater L.A.
+"There was a lot of pressure on us to come up with the answer that everyone wanted to hear, which is that the COVID-19 measures have cleaned the air in Southern California," says Philip Fine, deputy executive officer at the South Coast Air Quality Management District, which regulates air quality in greater LA.

-Overall, ozone levels were down only 14% in late March and April compared to the same period over the previous five years, according to NPR's analysis.
-The modest drop points to a fact air regulators have long-emphasized: cars are not the biggest air pollution problem in Los Angeles.
+Overall, ozone levels were down only 14% in late March and April compared with the same period over the previous five years, according to NPR's analysis.
+The modest drop points to a fact air regulators have long emphasized: Cars are not the biggest air pollution problem in Los Angeles.

-"I've read a lot of newspaper articles over the past couple weeks that have said: if only we can have people telecommute one day a week across the entire basin, our air quality problems will be solved," says Fine.
+"I've read a lot of newspaper articles over the past couple weeks that have said if only we can have people telecommute one day a week across the entire basin, our air quality problems will be solved," says Fine.
 "And unfortunately, it's not that simple."

 As passenger cars have gotten cleaner, they've become a relatively smaller source of pollution.
-Heavy-duty transportation, like trucks and buses, now account for the largest source of nitrogen oxides in the area, which form ozone.
+Heavy-duty transportation, such as trucks and buses, now accounts for the largest source of nitrogen oxides, which form ozone, in the area.
 Major ports in Los Angeles and Long Beach handle more than 30% of the nation's shipping container traffic, requiring a vast network of ships, trucks and trains coming in and out of the region.

 Loading...